danstam/PandaBot/README.md

 ## Introduction

 Data Dialogue combines the power of Langchain and Pandas DataFrame to provide an innovative way of generating Python code based on the conversations you have with your data.
-By utilizing the Langchain Pandas DataFrame Agent, you can ask questions and prompt Data Dialogue to generate Python code snippets that manipulate and analyze the uploaded CSV file.
+By utilizing the Langchain Pandas DataFrame Agent, you can ask questions and prompt Data Dialogue to generate Python code snippets (LLM generated) that manipulate and analyze the uploaded CSV file.

 ## Getting Started